Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/full-stack-react.md

 ## Set Up

-The starter code is the React Mastermind app that includes the timer implemented from the previous walkthrough.
+The starter code is the React Mastermind app that includes the timer implemented.

 - Download the <a href="/downloads/react_fundamentals/full-stack-react/react-mastermind.zip" download>Starter Code</a>
 - Extract the folder from the `.zip` file and `cd` into it